A Brief Introduction to Red Light Therapy

 Red light was then studied for its potential application in medicine, more specifically to find out if red light could increase energy inside human cells.
 The researchers found that it was indeed an effective way to treat the muscle atrophy, slow wound healing, and bone density issues caused by weightlessness during space travel.

 There are many different types of red light therapy.
 Rouge red light devices help reduce cosmetic skin issues, like stretch marks and wrinkles.
-They are also used to treat more serious conditions, like joint and muscle pain, psoriasis, slow-healing wounds, and even the side effects of chemotherapy.
+They are also used to treat more serious conditions, psoriasis, slow-healing wounds, and even the side effects of chemotherapy.

 Red light produces a biochemical effect in cells that strengthens the mitochondria.
 The mitochondria are the powerhouse of the cell — it’s where the cell’s energy is created.
 The energy-carrying molecule found in the cells of all living things is called ATP (adenosine triphosphate).